Category: Holistic Addiction Recovery

 Core Components:

-- Psychotherapy: Individual and group therapy sessions play a pivotal role in exploring personal history, emotions, and beliefs related to addiction.
-Therapies like Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), and Eye Movement Desensitization and Reprocessing (EMDR) are commonly employed.
+- Psychotherapy: Individual and group therapy sessions play a pivotal role in HAR.
+Therapies such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Motivational Interviewing (MI) empower individuals to understand their addiction, process underlying trauma, and build resilience.

 Global Impact and Trends